AlexEltex/eltex_annotation_processor/README.md

 </dependency>
 ```

-When assembling through Maven unless it is overridden method you will get a message(При сборке через мавен если не будет переопределен метод то будет выдано сообщение):
+When assembling through Maven unless it is overridden method you will get a message:

 "Not exist method 'methodName()'.
 Annotation @MustOverride."

-## Note (Примечание):
+## Note!:
 - If @MustOverride annotation in the class, which is based, it will not be processed in the child class of the main project.
-Если аннотация @MustOverride в классе, который находится в зависимости, то она не будет обрабатываться в дочерних класса из основного проекта.

 - Only for Eclipse: if you export the project it can not be connected to the Annotation Processing because it uses tools.jar.
-Только для Eclipse: если экспортировать проект то его нельзя будет подключить в Annotation Processing так как используется tools.jar.

 If you know how to fix the problem in a note please write to alex.poljuhovic@eltex.net or the69eyes1@gmail.com.

-Если вы знаете как исправить проблемы в примечание то пожалуйста напишите на alex.poljuhovic@eltex.net или the69eyes1@gmail.com .